 I’m yet to discover my great-grandmother Julia Balchin’s connection with “Mrs Corry Smith”, the person who gave her the Bible.
 Was Mrs Smith a relative?
 Was she a friend?

-I hope that one day I will find out.
+One day, I hope I will find out.

 SEPTEMBER 1, 2018